oamg/leapp/docs/source/best-practices.md

 installed, then the only acceptable packages to depend on are the the ones available in the minimal installation of RHEL 7 (packages from the @core group + their dependencies).

-For more details about dependencies and how to modify them, see the [How to deal with dependencies](dependencies-leapp-repository.html)
+For more details about dependencies and how to modify them, see the [How to deal with dependencies](dependencies-leapp-repository).

 ## Use convenience exceptions to stop the actor's execution

 If you encounter unexpected input or any other error during execution of an actor and want to stop it, use these exceptions:

-- [StopActorExecution](/pydoc/leapp.html#leapp.exceptions.StopActorExecution) - raising this exception is a convenient to stop actor's execution with no side effect - it has the same effect as returning `None` from the main `process()` method in the `actor.py`
+- [StopActorExecution](pydoc/leapp.html#leapp.exceptions.StopActorExecution) - raising this exception is a convenient to stop actor's execution with no side effect - it has the same effect as returning `None` from the main `process()` method in the `actor.py`
-- [StopActorExecutionError](/pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) - raising this exception will stop actor's execution and notify the framework that an error has occurred and can influence the result of the workflow execution.
+- [StopActorExecutionError](pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) - raising this exception will stop actor's execution and notify the framework that an error has occurred and can influence the result of the workflow execution.

-In case of [StopActorExecutionError](/pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) the execution of the workflow will stop or not according to the [policy](/pydoc/leapp.workflows.html?highlight=FailPhase#module-leapp.workflows.policies) defined in the workflow, there are three possibilities:
+In case of [StopActorExecutionError](pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) the execution of the workflow will stop or not according to the [policy](pydoc/leapp.workflows.html?highlight=FailPhase#module-leapp.workflows.policies) defined in the workflow, there are three possibilities:

-- [FailImmediately](/pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.FailImmediately) - end the workflow execution right away
+- [FailImmediately](pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.FailImmediately) - end the workflow execution right away
-- [FailPhase](/pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.FailPhase) - end the workflow execution after finishing the current phase
+- [FailPhase](pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.FailPhase) - end the workflow execution after finishing the current phase
-- [ReportOnly](/pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.ReportOnly) - do not end the workflow execution at all and continue with logging the issue only
+- [ReportOnly](pydoc/leapp.workflows.html?highlight=FailPhase#leapp.workflows.policies.Policies.Errors.ReportOnly) - do not end the workflow execution at all and continue with logging the issue only

-You can also use the [StopActorExecution](/pydoc/leapp.html#leapp.exceptions.StopActorExecution) and [StopActorExecutionError](/pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) exceptions inside a private or shared library.
+You can also use the [StopActorExecution](pydoc/leapp.html#leapp.exceptions.StopActorExecution) and [StopActorExecutionError](pydoc/leapp.html#leapp.exceptions.StopActorExecutionError) exceptions inside a private or shared library.